JannieI/canvas-workstation-V3/src/app/roadmap.md

     - Cross hair with showing values on axis - ie crypto trading websites!
     - Look at embeding widgets -> export Vega spec + embed line, user puts it in his html ...?
     - Serias work to be done - learning Vega and adding ALL features !!!
     - Add other Viz to W Editor (data page) - ie Layered Graphs, Trellis, etc.  These need new templates, and a new UI.
+For a GAUGE, see https://gist.github.com/anilkpatro/0cf0503b581556a14aab
+    For KPI charts, see https://www.zoho.com/reports/help/dashboard/kpi-widgets.html
     - Give hints/advice on W as to type of graph, insights, etc.